kumi93/arl_commons/README.md

 * arl_analyzers.yaml
 Contains the configuration for aggregating and visualizing diagnostic information.

-* test_controller.yaml
-Controller config file to load 32 controllers for the muscles described in the _test_driver.yaml_.

-* test_driver.yaml
-Driver config to load 32 muscles into the robot hardware abstraction layer for further usage in performance testing.

 ### Launch-Files
 * diagnostic_aggregator.launch
 Loads the configuration and starts the aggregator for visualizing diagnostic information using the _rqt_robot_monitor_ plugin.

-* spamming_test.launch
-Loads descriptions and configurations for test muscles onto the parameter server and starts dummy driver, controllers and _muscle_command_spamming_test_node_.

 ## Build Status
 Once tests are added to the project a status indicator will be placed here.